Fall Prevention Infographic

 - Install safety rails on beds for toddlers and young children.

 Active supervision is key, whether at home or at play.

 Adolescents and Teens

 Even though they may be more coordinated than infants and toddlers, adolescents and teens are prone to falling.
 Adolescents and teens are most likely to fall during sports or physical activities such as skiing, skateboarding or sports involving skates.
-Falls are also the leading cause of traumatic brain injuries (make sure to look for signs of a concussion after a fall).
-And because teens are more prone to taking risks as they get older, encourage them to take certain safety precautions, such as keeping personal stereos turned down so they can hear what’s going on around them and wearing a helmet (it may not seem cool but you only have one brain).
+Falls are also a leading cause of traumatic brain injuries.
+Make sure to look for signs of a concussion after a fall.

-Here are other ways of deterring falls at any age.
+Here are other ways of preventing falls at any age.